-To each of the authors constituting the scientific team who worked tirelessly in the preparation of the different modules: Delese Mimi Darko, George Armah, Seth Owusu Agyei, Sarah Daniels, Eric Karikari Boateng, Patricia Akweongo, Yvonne Adu-Boahen, Nartekuor Nartey-Armooh, George Sabblah, Amma Frempomaa Asare, Richard Osei-Buabeng and supporting staff of the Ghana FDA Clinical Trials Department.
+To each of the authors constituting the scientific team who worked tirelessly in the preparation of the different modules: Delese Mimi Darko, George Armah, Seth Owusu Agyei, Sarah Daniels, Eric Karikari-Boateng, Patricia Akweongo, Yvonne Adu-Boahen, Nartekuor Nartey-Armooh, George Sabblah, Amma Frempomaa Asare, Richard Osei Buabeng and supporting staff of the Ghana FDA Clinical Trials Department.
 Thank you for devoting your time and effort towards the development of this training manual.

-Your combined knowledge and experience provided the perfect blend needed for this tool that will have a great impact in strengthening regulatory and ethics capacity of National Regulatory Authorities and National Ethics Committees in clinical trials oversight and ethical clearance.
+Your combined knowledge and experience provided the perfect blend needed for this tool and have had a great impact on strengthening regulatory and ethics capacity on the continent.

-We also extend our appreciation to our reviewers including Margareth Ndomondo-Sigonda, Paul Tanui, Hlazo Mkandawire (NEPAD Agency); Sunaina Hingorani, Frances Priddy, Bonnie Bender and Prince N. Bahati (IAVI); Dean Smith (Health Canada); and Medicines Control Authority of Zimbabwe (MCAZ).
-Other contributors that deserve special mention include Bob Lemon, Melissa Schroeter and other reviewers from Canada, Zimbabwe and Kenya, whose contributions were invaluable.
+We also extend our appreciation to the reviewers of the first edition including Margareth Ndomondo-Sigonda,

+Paul Tanui, Hlazo Mkandawire; Sunaina Hingorani, Frances Priddy, Bonnie Bender and Prince N. Bahati; Dean Smith; and Medicines Control Authority of Zimbabwe (MCAZ).

+Other contributors that deserve special mention include Bob Lemon, Melissa Schroeter and other reviewers from Canada, Zimbabwe and Kenya.

-Finally, production of the manual would not have been possible without the timely funding support from the International AIDS Vaccine Initiative (IAVI) and we would specially like to thank Prince Bahati for his constant support, encouragement and guidance.
+The production of the first edition of the manual would not have been possible without the timely funding support from the International AIDS Vaccine Initiative (IAVI).